jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 to create sophisticated global networks that sell services.
-To combat them, public and private sector professionals and organizations are creating strong partnerships that are disrupting criminals technology, hold threat actors accountable, and increase resilience to attacks.
+To combat them, public and private sector professionals and organizations are creating strong partnerships that are disrupting criminal’s technology, hold threat actors accountable, and increase resilience to attacks.
 As a result, attackers are finding themselves in the crosshairs of law enforcement.
-Many have been outed, including the Conti ransomware operator known as Target whose unmasking includes a
+Many have been outed, including the Conti ransomware operator known as “Target” whose unmasking includes a
-$10 million reward for additional information, indicted (Yevgeniy Polyanin) or arrested (Yaroslav Vasinskyi) alleged to have deployed the SodinokibiREvil ransomware to attack businesses and governments.
+$10 million reward for additional information, indicted (Yevgeniy Polyanin) or arrested (Yaroslav Vasinskyi) alleged to have deployed the Sodinokibi/REvil ransomware to attack businesses and governments.
-Governments are also looking beyond criminals to rescue victims, disrupt malicious technology, and seize and return moneyas was seen in the case of the Hive ransomware.
-The private sector is an essential partner in these efforts, whether through criminal referrals and information sharing with law enforcement or through technical and legal action, as seen in Microsoft and Fortras action to disrupt cracked, legacy copies of Cobalt Strike and abused Microsoft software
+Governments are also looking beyond criminals to rescue victims, disrupt malicious technology, and seize and return money–as was seen in the case of the Hive ransomware.
+The private sector is an essential partner in these efforts, whether through criminal referrals and information sharing with law enforcement or through technical and legal action, as seen in Microsoft and Fortra’s action to disrupt cracked, legacy copies of Cobalt Strike and abused Microsoft software
 .